cmn7/RSI_2024_submission_data/README.md

-Data repository for the submission to Journal of the Royal Society Interface
+Data repository for the submission to Journal of the Royal Society Interface Focus

 Title 'Perfusion-Mechanics coupling of the hippocampus'